kesava5253/Assignment_1/review.md

 #Cronjob.sh

->UNDERSTANDING OF REQUIREMENT:
+>UNDERSTANDING OF REQUIREMENT:3

 1. entering hourly/daily/weekly/monthly/yearly is enough as input for schedule
 2. fixed arguments are missing

->NAMING CONVENTION/INTENDATION/COMMENTS  :
+>NAMING CONVENTION/INTENDATION/COMMENTS  :2
 1. no proper intendation
 2. file is not properly named
 3. No comments added

->CODING:
+>CODING:2

-1. Usage is not properly mentioned for repetative schedule
+1. Usage is not mentioned for repetative schedule and for argument
+2. 2nd 3rd arguments doesnot exist
+3. coding incomplete,missing else part
+4. didnt receive mail
+5. 'diskusage' variable is no where used

->USECASE COVERAGE:
+>USECASE COVERAGE:4

+1. No validation for inputs(threshold/schedule/mail)

->FUTURE SCOPE
+>FUTURE SCOPE:4